mawrkus/lab-filter-bar-ui/README.md

 ### Invalid state transitions

-Choosing "Crew" then the "IN" operator:
+Choosing "Season" then the "IN" operator:

 - sends a `selectItem` event with type = "multiple-value"
 - transitions from `setOperator` → `displayValueSuggestions`